Recognition of IB programmes

 Which universities recognize IB programmes?

 Higher education institutions around the world admit students based on their IB credentials, and many have specific admissions policies and guidelines for IB students.
 Admissions criteria can vary widely across educational systems and selectivity of the institution.
+Please visit their individual websites for the most up to date information on how the IB is recognized.

-For general recognition queries, please email IB Recognition.
+For general recognition queries, please contact us.

 Where do IB students tend to go to university and how do they do once there?